rymancl/terraform-provider-dotcommonitor/docs/resources/scheduler.md

 ## Argument Reference
 * `name` - **(Required, string)** The name of the scheduler.
 * `description` - **(Optional, string)** The description of the scheduler.
-* `weekly_interval` - **(Optional, object)** Configuration block for a weekly interval schedule.
+* `weekly_interval` - **(Optional, list{object})** Configuration block for a weekly interval schedule.
 Can be specified multiple times for each weekly interval.
 Each block supports the fields documented below.
-* `excluded_time_interval` - **(Optional, object)** Configuration block for an excluded time interval schedule.
+* `excluded_time_interval` - **(Optional, list{object})** Configuration block for an excluded time interval schedule.
 Can be specified multiple times for each excluded time interval.
 Each block supports the fields documented below.

 ### weekly_interval
 * `days` - **(Required, list{string})** The days the scheduler is active.
 Can be a list of any of "Su", "Mo", "Tu", "We", "Th", "Fr", "Sa".